adamzev/Free-Code-Camp-Philly-Showcase/README.md

-# Free Code Camp Philly Projects
+# Free Code Camp Philly Showcase

 This project allows all members of Free Code Camp Philly to showcase their projects!